The PAW Report

 The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

 Each year PDSA works with leading market research company, YouGov, to survey nationally representative samples of pet dog, cat and rabbit owners, providing insight into animal welfare issues, estimating pet population numbers, and understanding how people care for their pets.
-In addition, we periodically survey veterinary professionals to gather their thoughts and opinions about key welfare issues.
+In 2023, as in previous years, we also surveyed veterinary professionals to gather their thoughts and opinions about key welfare issues.

-Over the years, our vital research has found that millions of UK pets are not having these needs met.
-In 2021 we have the unique opportunity to assess how the cost of living crisis could be affecting our pets, alongside emerging welfare issues such as canine fertility clinics and imported diseases.
+Over the years, our vital research has found that millions of UK pets are not having these needs appropriately met.
+In 2023 we continue to monitor these trends, and assess how the cost of living crisis could be affecting our pets, alongside emerging welfare issues such as canine fertility clinics and imported diseases.

 Looking at each of the 5 Welfare Needs, alongside pet populations and acquisition behaviours, the 2023 PAW Report examines how the changing face of pet ownership in the UK is affecting the ways our pets are cared for.
-The Report methodology provides a robust, reputable and validated surveillance model through which we are able to monitor the potential impacts of the changes pets and owners have experienced throughout this time, as well as compare our findings against trends and data from the last 10 years.
+The Report methodology provides a robust, reputable and validated surveillance model through which we are able to monitor the potential impacts of changes pets and owners have experienced, as well as compare our findings against trends and data from the last 13 years.

-Our findings provide us with evidence-based results, allowing us to look for emerging trends and early indicators of welfare issues for pets that may have developed since the start of the pandemic in March 2020.
-They will allow us to continue to monitor and safeguard the wellbeing of the nation's pets as well as helping us to identify key issues and work with others in the sector to drive positive change for pet welfare across the UK.
+Our findings provide us with evidence-based results, allowing us to look for emerging trends and early indicators of developing welfare issues for pets.
+They allow us to continue to monitor and safeguard the wellbeing of the nation's pets as well as helping us to identify key issues and work with others in the sector to drive positive change for pet welfare across the UK.

 Why does PDSA produce the PAW Report?